udayskai/mutualaidworld/README.md

 First, visit https://mutualaid.world and click on the links to join our Slack.
 Once you’re in, we’ll gather some basic info to help find a team that makes use of your unique skills and experiences.

-Check out the [demo app](https://w4gl-uat.herokuapp.com/) or the new [new demo here](https://mutualaidworld-frontend.herokuapp.com/)!

 Please also check out [CONTRIBUTING.md](/CONTRIBUTING.md)

 Getting the hang of it?
 Feel free to suggest small fixes or big ideas.
 You can **open a new issue** right here in GitHub.
 (Anyone can do this).

-  - Coding issues => in the [MutualAid.World FrontEnd repository](https://github.com/factn/mutualaidworld_frontend) please
+  - Everything to do with Mutual Aid / Resilience=> in the [resilience App Repo](https://github.com/factn/resilience-app) please
-  - UI/UX/Any other issues or ideas => in the [MutualAid.World repository](https://github.com/factn/mutualaidworld) please
+  - Anything to do with Privacy enabled contact tracing  => in the [SafeTraceAPI repository](https://github.com/factn/SafeTraceAPI) please

-If you can, download the repo, getting it running locally and start submitting Pull Requests.
+If you can... download the repo, getting it running locally and start submitting Pull Requests.
+If that's not your call jump on the slack for more info about where you can help.
 We need help both big and small!

 ### I’ve got some technical chops, what exactly can I help with?